vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 Plugins are pulled from registered repositories.
 On a merge to main, all the plugins in this repo are built and pushed to a public repository.
 It is useful to leverage a local repo when developing.

+#### PostInstallHook Implementation for a Plugin
+A plugin might need to setup initial configuration once plugin is installed.
+Tanzu CLI exposes this functionality with PluginDescriptor by providing `PostInstallHook` function implementation.
+Note: The same function will be invoked with `tanzu config init` command for all the installed plugin as well.

+Sample usage with the `management-cluster` plugin: https://github.com/vmware-tanzu/tanzu-framework/blob/main/cmd/cli/plugin/managementcluster/main.go

 #### Building a Plugin

 The Tanzu CLI itself is responsible for building plugins.
 You can build your new plugin with the provided make targets: